 For the aspiring bamboo plantation owner, there are around 20 species that are of primary commercial interest, although there are up to 100 different species that are commercially grown throughout the world.

-Bamboo is known for being very fast-growing.
+Bamboo is in the Guinness World Records for being the fastest growing plant on Earth.
 How fast-growing?
 It depends, but there are, in fact, species of bamboo that are able to grow up to 1m per day, under the right circumstances.

 Yes, 1m.
 You read that right.